beccaa9116/Beginner-Python-Projects/README.md

 5. Currency converter - a very simple one, not a realtime one, for practice of using multiple inputs, loops and combinations :)
 6. Minesweeper game
 7. Solving sudoku using Python program
 8. Generating QR code for URL from user input - the QR code is automatically saved as an image
+9. Math Challenge generator that will generate 10 math problems and measure your solving time
+10. Digital Clock